andreaskoch/allmark/README.md

 ### Windows

-- Fileystem links: Serving folders that are fileystem junctions/links is no longer possible with go 1.4 (it did work with go 1.3)
+- Filesystem links: Serving folders that are filesystem junctions/links is no longer possible with go 1.4 (it did work with go 1.3)

 ## Roadmap / To Dos